-- Passenger survey in Oxfordshire and Turin: for these surveys the software-as-a-service smartphonebased travel survey tool of MOBYx will be used to host the HARMONY questionnaires and collect the travel data.
-In order for the participants to use the MOBYapp smartphone app, they have to create an account, where they will be asked to provide their e-mails.
-The MOBYapp tracks the travel patterns of the individuals.
+- Passenger survey in Oxfordshire and Turin: for these surveys the software-as-a-service smartphonebased travel survey tool of MOBYx has been used to host the HARMONY questionnaires and collect the travel data.
+In order for the participants to use the MOBY app smartphone app, they have to create an account, where they will be asked to provide their e-mails.
+The MOBY app tracks the travel patterns of the individuals.
 In addition, a further validation of the tracking data is required, where the individuals will be asked to verify the type of the location (i.e. home, work, shopping etc.).